4xx errors could be caused by a malfunction on the Origin side or incorrect CDN-resource's settings.

 Go the Reports tab to track the amount of 4xx errors.

 To receive more details about user’s requests to resources use the Raw logs option.
-It is the paid feature.
+It is a paid feature.
 The Raw log receiving setup flow and the description of logs’ fields are located here.
-If you want to activate this feature, contact your account manager or send a request to the technical support (firstname.lastname@example.org).
+If you want to activate this feature, contact your account manager or send a request to technical support (email@example.com).